arbor-sim/arbor/doc/model_concepts.rst

 Concepts
 ########

-This section describes some of the core concepts of Arbor including cell definitions and interactions.
+This section describes some of the core concepts of Arbor.

 .. _modelcells: